Workshop Dates

 Printmaking

-Letterpress, Block Printing, Drypoint Relief Etching, 3-Dimensional Sculpture, Engineered Pop-Up Books, Aerodynamic Design and Italian Paper Marbling
+Intaglio, Block Printing, Drypoint Relief Etching, 3-Dimensional Sculpture, Screen Printing, and Italian Paper Marbling

 Traditional, flat-bed printing presses are used to generate one-of-a-kind images on a diversity of paper, metal, and glass, while imparting knowledge of "relief" and "intaglio" printing methods.
 Additionally, digital systems will supplement traditional means, expanding educational scope.
 Students learn an array of techniques—pop-up bookmaking, woodblock carving, plexiglass etching, letterpress printing, and Italian paper marbling—and how to incorporate each into their own individual projects.